Incentives Developers Facilitate Affordable Housing

 List of nondeveloped real property - submission to capital development committee - report to general assembly - property tax - modification to administration of existing property tax exemption - certain affordable housing developments.
 Not later than October 15, 2019, the act requires each state agency and state institution of higher education to submit to the capital development committee (committee) a list of all nondeveloped real property owned by or under the control of the agency or institution.
 The act defines "nondeveloped real property" to mean unimproved real property that is not otherwise protected for or dedicated to another use such as an access or a conservation easement.

-Not later than October 15 of each year thereafter, the bill requires each agency or institution to submit to the committee any additions or deletions to the list identifying any nondeveloped real property the agency has acquired or disposed of during the preceding state fiscal year.
+Not later than October 15 of each year thereafter, the act requires each agency or institution to submit to the committee any additions or deletions to the list identifying any nondeveloped real property the agency has acquired or disposed of during the preceding state fiscal year.
 The committee is required to include this information in an annual report published on the website of the general assembly.
 The division of housing within the department of local affairs (division) is required to provide a link to the report on the division's website.
-The bill exempts the division of parks and wildlife in the department of natural resources from these requirements.
+The act exempts the division of parks and wildlife in the department of natural resources from these requirements.

-On a page on the website maintained by the department of local affairs that is dedicated to the division, section 3 requires the division to provide a link to the annual report that includes information on nondeveloped real property owned by or under the control of each state agency or institution of higher education.
+On a page on the website maintained by the department of local affairs that is dedicated to the division, the act requires the division to provide a link to the annual report that includes information on nondeveloped real property owned by or under the control of each state agency or institution of higher education.
 Not later than once annually by December 31 of each year, the division is required to update this link.

 Under current law, certain property is exempt from the levy and collection of the real property tax if the property is owned by: